 2022–2023 Fellows to Support A&S Teaching Quality Initiative

-The call for the 2021–2022 cohort of Faculty Fellows is now closed.
+Change second paragraph, To apply, complete the online application by December 20, 2022.
 Candidates for this cohort must be nominated by their department chair to be considered.

 What Is the Faculty Fellows Program?